Yehor-Mishchyriak/SAWNERGY/README.md

 # UPDATES:

+## v1.0.8 — What’s new:

+- **Embedding visualizer update**
+  - Now you can L2 normalize your embeddings before display.
+- **Small improvements of the embeddings module**
+  - Improved API with a lot of good defaults in place to ease usage out of the box.
+  - Small internal model tweaks.

 ## v1.0.7 — What’s new:
 - **Added plain SkipGram model**
   - Now, the user can choose if they want to apply the negative sampling technique (two binary classifiers) or train a single classifier over the vocabulary (full softmax).
 For more detail, see: [node2vec](https://arxiv.org/pdf/1607.00653), [word2vec](https://arxiv.org/pdf/1301.3781), and [negative_sampling](https://arxiv.org/pdf/1402.3722).